FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 ```

-Now we have awesome blogs card with dynamic links but what is a dynamic link?
+Now we have awesome blogs cards with dynamic links but what is a dynamic link?

 ![enter image description here](./blogs.png)